Assessment & Prep

 In the Reception class and Years 1 and 2, each boy's academic performance and personal development is carefully monitored and assessed.

-Written reports are provided at the end of Michaelmas, Hilary and Trinity terms.
-In addition, parents are warmly invited and encouraged to discuss their son's progress on a frequent basis and, where possible, to take part in many School related activities.
+Parents receive written reports at the end of Michaelmas, Hilary and Trinity terms.
+In addition to more formal Parents’ Evenings, parents are encouraged to discuss with teaching staff their son's progress on a frequent basis and, where possible, to take part in many school-related activities.

 In addition, Grades Cards are issued throughout the School year.
 These cards offer a brief record and review of academic attainment and application during shorter periods of time and occur up to twice per half term.
 They offer an opportunity for pupils, teachers and parents to consider progress in, and attitudes towards, studies.

-Written reports are provided at the end of Michaelmas, Hilary and Trinity terms.
-In the same way as in the Pre-Preparatory Department, parents of Preparatory School boys are warmly invited and encouraged to discuss their son's progress on a frequent basis and, where possible, to take part in many School related activities.
+Parents receive written reports at the end of Michaelmas, Hilary and Trinity terms, as in the Pre-Prep, and parents of Preparatory School boys are similarly encouraged to discuss their son's progress with teaching staff and senior management.
+There are annual Parents’ Evenings and Surgeries.